dbbs-lab/bsb-core/docs/morphologies/intro.rst

 .. warning::

-	Only branches that have all of their points labelled with a label will be selected.
+	Branches will be selected as soon as they have one or more points labelled with a selected label.

-Selection will always select all emanating branches as well:
+Selections will always include all the branches emanating (downtree) from the selection as
+well:

 .. figure:: /images/m_trans/emanating.png
   :figwidth: 350px